-Furthermore, while early identification and effective intervention can improve shortand long-term outcomes, ^{9,10,11,12} available data indicate that most youngsters with treatable mental disorders are not correctly identified or appropriately treated. ^{13,14,15,16} That said, school curricula do address several areas that help enhance healthy habits including nutrition and how to maintain good physical health-but teaching about mental or emotional health and mental illness is important as well.
-Children and youth need the skills to identify or express emotions or to identify when they need help.
+Furthermore, while early identification and effective intervention can improve short-and long-term outcomes, ^{9,10,11,12} available data indicate that most youngsters experiencing treatable mental health disorders are not correctly identified or adequately treated.^{13,14,15,16} That said, school curricula do address several areas that help enhance healthy habits-including nutrition and how to maintain good physical health-teaching about emotional or mental health and wellbeing is important as well.
+Children and youth need the skills to identify or express emotions and to identify when they need help.